geometric-intelligence/ece594n/hw_papers/README.md

 ## Register to present one research paper

 First come, first serve.
-Send a message on slack to register.
+Send a message on the #general channel on slack to register.

 ### Symmetries